-As a way to help support young women with ambitions to work in the STEM fields, we are providing this page as a list of scholarships for students.
+To help support young women with ambitions to study in STEM fields, we are providing this page as a resource for students seeking scholarship opportunities.
 They are listed in alphabetical order.
 For more information, including application deadlines, please visit the organizations' individual websites.
-Please email email@example.com with information about other scholarships that should be added to this list.
+Please email email@example.com if you would like to suggest other scholarships to be added to this list.

 AAHD Frederick J. Krause Scholarship on Health and Disability

 The AAHD Frederick J. Krause Scholarship on Health and Disability is awarded annually to a deserving student with a disability who is pursuing undergraduate/graduate studies (must be at least enrolled as a junior in college) in an accredited university who is pursuing studies related to the health and disability, to include, but not limited to public health, health promotion, disability studies, disability research, rehabilitation engineering, audiology, disability policy, special education and majors that will impact quality of life of persons with disabilities.